Community-Acquired Pneumonia in Adults

 • You might need to stay in the hospital to be treated for CAP.

-• Most cases of CAP are caused by viruses and don't require treatment with antibiotics.
+• Most cases of CAP are caused by viruses and don't need treatment with antibiotics.

 • Getting your vaccines as advised can help lower your risk for CAP.